Erangr90/Smart-Cart/README.md

 ```

-# Modify the rs-init script to your database and user permission:
+# Modify the users-init script to your database and users permission:

 ```

-rs.status()

 admin = db.getSiblingDB("admin")
 admin.createUser(